MKSG-MugunthKumar/cavasik-color-sync/README.md

-# Cavasik Color Sync
+# Cavasik Color Sync - Project Overview

-Automatically synchronizes Cavasik visualizer colors with currently playing music's album art in real-time.
+A Python script and a service that automatically synchronizes the Cavasik audio visualizer colors with the currently playing music's album artwork in real-time using DBus communication.

 ## Features